dherik/dherik.github.io/_posts/2025-08-10-a-year-experimenting-llms.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

 It's been a year since [I first published a blog post](https://dherik.com/blog/adventures-llm-local/) about running LLMs locally.
 Back then, I didn't know much about LLMs or how to run them on my own laptop (or desktop).
-I still had some basic questions about what terms like Inference, Thinking, Instruct, Tokens, etc., really meant.
+I had many basic questions about what terms like Inference, Thinking, Instruct, Tokens, etc., really meant.
+Not that I don’t still have many questions — I definitely do!
+But things are more clearer now than they were a year ago.

 I can say that a lot has changed since then.
 Today, I consider myself almost an enthusiast of this technology, and I've been experimenting with different ways of using LLMs — both remotely and locally — as well as testing various tools that interact with these models.
 I even created an [MCP Server](https://modelcontextprotocol.io/quickstart/server)!